-- results from, or any delays in, clinical trial programs relating to our product candidates, including the ongoing and planned clinical trials for tenapanor and RDX022; - ability to commercialize or obtain regulatory approval for our product candidates, or delays in commercializing or obtaining regulatory approval; - announcements of regulatory approval or a complete response letter to tenapanor or RDX022, or specific label indications or patient populations for its use, or changes or delays in the regulatory review process; - announcements relating to future collaboration partnerships; - announcements of therapeutic innovations or new products by us or our competitors; - adverse actions taken by regulatory agencies with respect to our clinical trials, manufacturing supply chain or sales and marketing activities; - changes or developments in laws or regulations applicable to our product candidates; - the success of our testing and clinical trials; - the success of our efforts to acquire or license or discover additional product candidates; - any intellectual property infringement actions in which we may become involved; - announcements concerning our competitors or the pharmaceutical industry in general; - achievement of expected product sales and profitability; - manufacture, supply or distribution shortages; - actual or anticipated fluctuations in our operating results; - FDA or other U.S. or foreign regulatory actions affecting us or our industry or other healthcare reform measures in the United States; - changes in financial estimates or recommendations by securities analysts; - trading volume of our common stock; - sales of our common stock by us, our executive officers and directors or our stockholders in the future; - · general economic and market conditions and overall fluctuations in the United States equity markets; and - the loss of any of our key scientific or management personnel.
+- results from, or any delays in, clinical trial programs relating to our product candidates, including the ongoing and planned clinical trials for tenapanor and RDX022; - announcements relating to our collaboration partnership with Sanofi regarding its option to develop and commercialize NaP2b inhibitors; - ability to commercialize or obtain regulatory approval for our product candidates, or delays in commercializing or obtaining regulatory approval; - announcements of regulatory approval or a complete response letter to tenapanor or RDX022, or specific label indications or patient populations for its use, or changes or delays in the regulatory review process; - announcements relating to future collaboration partnerships;

+- announcements of therapeutic innovations or new products by us or our competitors; - adverse actions taken by regulatory agencies with respect to our clinical trials, manufacturing supply chain or sales and marketing activities; - changes or developments in laws or regulations applicable to our product candidates; - the success of our testing and clinical trials; - the success of our efforts to acquire or license or discover additional product candidates; - any intellectual property infringement actions in which we may become involved; - announcements concerning our competitors or the pharmaceutical industry in general; - achievement of expected product sales and profitability; - manufacture, supply or distribution shortages; - actual or anticipated fluctuations in our operating results; - FDA or other U.S. or foreign regulatory actions affecting us or our industry or other healthcare reform measures in the United States; - changes in financial estimates or recommendations by securities analysts; - trading volume of our common stock; - sales of our common stock by us, our executive officers and directors or our stockholders in the future; - general economic and market conditions and overall fluctuations in the United States equity markets; and - the loss of any of our key scientific or management personnel.